 12pm – 8pm

 * end of summer hours are also based on lifeguard availability

 After hours – requests for after hour use of the pool for parties must be made to Sentry Management.

 Lifeguards are authorized to close the pool for weather or other safety reasons.

 Thunder and/or lightning – Lifeguards are REQUIRED BY LAW to evacuate all swimmers from the water AND pool deck.
 The pool will remain closed until one-half hour (30 minutes) after the last sound of thunder or the sight of lightening.
 (NOTE: if the time limit expires after 7pm the pool will not reopen)

 Minimum temperature of 70° – per state law, the outside temperature (as officially measured at the airport downtown) must be 70° Fahrenheit in order for the pool to open.
 Families can check the official temperature by calling 317-635-5959.

 Deep End and Adult Swim Policy:

-Deep End Test – Children 13 years old and under must take and pass the Deep End Test in order to swim alone in the deep end.
+Deep End Test – Children 12 years old and under must take and pass the Deep End Test in order to swim alone in the deep end.
 A child can attempt the Deep End Test once per day.
-Upon passing the Deep End Test children will have their name logged into a book and be asked to wear a color-coded wrist band to help the lifeguards quickly identify those children who have passed the test.
-BLUE is for ages 9 and younger while ORANGE is for ages 10-13.
-This is important to help new and/or substitute lifeguards know who has passed the test.
+Upon passing the Deep End Test children will have their name logged into a book and be asked to wear a color-coded bracelet (BLUE) or (ORANGE) to help the lifeguards quickly identify those children who have passed the test.
+This is important to help new or substitute lifeguards know who has passed the test.